Dunellen, New Jersey

 Dunellen (/dʌ.nɛl.ən/) is a borough in Middlesex County, in the U.S. state of New Jersey.
-It is located within the Raritan Valley region.
-As of the 2020 United States census, the borough's population was 7,637, an increase of 410 (+5.7%) from the 2010 census count of 7,227, which in turn reflected an increase of 404 (+5.9%) from the 6,823 counted in the 2000 census.
+It is located within the Raritan Valley region of central New Jersey.
+As of the 2020 United States census, the borough's population was 7,637, an increase of 410 (+5.7%) from the 2010 census count of 7,227, which in turn had reflected an increase of 404 (+5.9%) from the 6,823 counted at the 2000 census.

 Dunellen was formed as a borough by an act of the New Jersey Legislature on October 28, 1887, when it broke away from Piscataway Township, based on the results of a referendum held on March 23, 1886.
 Dunellen's incorporation was confirmed on April 15, 1914.
 The borough was named for the Dunellen station of the Central Railroad of New Jersey.

 History

 The earliest inhabitants of the area that would become Dunellen were the Lenape Native Americans; several Lenape sites in Dunellen were identified as part of a comprehensive survey in 1915.
 European settlers were drawn to the area as early as 1682, attracted by the productive agricultural land.

 Railroad access from New York City to present-day Dunellen began in 1840.
 Dunellen grew from its start in 1867 with the construction of a railroad station, which was originally called New Market station, serving the nearby community of the same name in Piscataway.
 When it was originally constructed, the tracks were at grade level with North Avenue and the railroad was the Elizabethtown and Somerville Railroad, which later became part of the Central Railroad of New Jersey.
-The Central Railroad of New Jersey, created the residential development in the area which it owned surrounding its train station.
+The Central Railroad of New Jersey created the residential development in the area which it owned surrounding its train station.
 The railroad brought industry to the area.

 The Art Color factory built in 1925 was Dunellen's principal industry and produced as many as 10 million magazines a month.
 The W. F. Hall Printing Company of Chicago bought Art Color in 1931, and ran it until 1968, when it closed the plant there.